When Darwin met Ianus: dichotomies of expressivity

-One of the earliest complexity classifications within the scope of the Bodirsky-Pinsker conjecture (which predates the conjecture and most likely inspired it) was obtained for the class of CSPs induced by \emph{temporal constraint languages},~i.e.~structures of the form $(\Q; R_1, R_2, \dots)$ where each $R_i$ has a first-order definition in $(\Q; <)$ -- the rational numbers with the dense linear order~\cite{tcsps_conf,bodirsky_complexity_2010}.
-To this day, temporal constraint languages remain an active subject of study.
+\jo{\emph{Temporal constraint languages} are structures of the form $(\Q; R_1, R_2, \dots)$ where each $R_i$ has a first-order definition in $(\Q; <)$ -- the rational numbers with the dense linear order.
+Their complexity classification~\cite{tcsps_conf,bodirsky_complexity_2010}, which predates the Bodirsky-Pinsker conjecture and most likely inspired it, is among the earliest within its scope. } To this day, temporal constraint languages remain an active subject of study.
 They give rise to a natural and important class of CSPs, appearing in prominent problems from artificial intelligence such as temporal and spatial reasoning, see~e.g.~\cite{RCC5JD,BroxvallJonsson,KrokhinJeavonsJonsson,DrakengrenJonssonMetric,BJMMS}.
-Yet despite their practical importance, temporal CSPs remain among the most challenging and least understood templates within the scope of the Bodirsky–Pinsker conjecture.
-From an algorithmic perspective, they appear fundamentally different from most other classes for which the Bodirsky-Pinsker conjecture has been verified: the general procedure from~\cite{Bodirsky-Mottet}, which relies on \emph{canonical polymorphisms}~\cite{BPT-decidability-of-definability} to show polynomial-time solvability of an infinite-domain CSP by reducing the problem to the CSP of a finite template, is not applicable in the temporal case.
-Moreover, the descriptive complexity of temporal CSPs is known to differ vastly from the finite~\cite{RydvalDescr}, and their algebraic properties -- crucial to the success of the so-called \emph{algebraic approach} to CSPs -- are still largely unknown.
+Yet despite their practical importance, temporal CSPs remain among the most challenging and least understood templates within the scope of the Bodirsky–Pinsker conjecture. \jo{This is not only due to the algorithmic challenges outlined above, but also because their} descriptive complexity differs vastly from the finite~\cite{RydvalDescr}.
+Moreover, the algebraic properties of temporal constraint languages -- crucial to the success of the so-called \emph{algebraic approach} to CSPs -- are still largely unknown.
 While ongoing research aims to gain deeper insight into the cases that are solvable in polynomial time through new algorithmic approaches~\cite{synergies}, our contribution is to shed light on the algebraic aspects.